HomeDing/homeding.github.io/boards/sockets.md

 The TASMOTA firmware implementation is one with constant support to even new devices from other brands and when TASMOTA supports the device it likely has a ESP8266 inside.

-## Gosund SP111 also from Blitzwolff
+## Gosund SP111 also from Blitzwolf

 ![sp111 socket](/boards/sockets.jpg "w200")
 ![sp111 socket](/boards/socket-sp111-01.jpg "w200")